JohnMealy23/clinicjs/README.md

+# Work in Progress
+Please note that this project is still under development.
+Tweaks will be constant.
+Please feel free to ask questions, make recommentations, and submit pull requests.
+Thanks much!

 # Clinic JS
 ## Overview
 This is a moderately opinionated framework, designed to get the client-side application up and running quickly, and in a structured-yet-not-restrictive fashion.